Appeals for Probation

-All students are encouraged to submit their appeal in advance of deadlines posted above to ensure that a decision is received prior to the start of term.
+All students are encouraged to submit their appeal in advance of the deadlines posted above to ensure that a decision is received prior to the start of the term.

-We understand that many students may need to submit the appeal for both Probation and Satisfactory Academic Progress (SAP).
+We understand that many students may need to submit an appeal for both Probation and Satisfactory Academic Progress (SAP).
 Walk through the instructions for how to check your SAP Eligibility to learn whether you will need to appeal to maintain financial aid.
 Should you have additional questions regarding your financial aid eligibility, contact the Office of Scholarships and Student Aid.

 Students planning to return to the University after a semester or more away are strongly encouraged to complete the appeal for probation and Return to Carolina survey at least 2-3 weeks in advance of the posted priority deadline.

 - The Return to Carolina survey is a separate process from the Appeal for Probation.
 Students are encouraged to submit the survey and the appeal for probation around the same time; however, please note the unique deadlines for both processes.

 All appeals are reviewed on a case-by-case basis.
 However, the following guidelines are considered for both appeals for probation and SAP eligibility: